martinsanne/gby-wp/README.md

 [-] Replace all http:// with https:// in backend (remember to re-activate remove permalinks) [-] Change permalink structure to /posts/

-[-] SEOHeaders not working
+[-] Global home url based on language (on main logo ie) [-] Dates on posts must show actual date if more than X days ago [-] SEOHeaders not working
 [-] Canonical urls
 [-] Add google analytics (and other trackers from todays site)